kenjennings/Atari-Breakout76/README01Intro.md

 **EXTERNAL LABELS**:

-Also note that the arcade game has labels painted in yellow on the glass over the display indicating which screen value is the Player number, and the Ball Counter.
+The arcade game has labels painted in yellow on the glass over the display identifying the numbers in the top row.
+The number on the left is the PLAYER NUMBER, and the number on the right is the "BALL IN PLAY" counter.
+These real world labels will have to be worked into the game display to provide necessary information to the player.

 **COLOR**: